 - You anticipate buying pieces of wood furniture over time, rather than purchasing a bedroom or dining set now, but still want a cohesive look in the end.

 We recommend two wood stains per room, with a maximum of three.
 This helps make the wood mixing seem intentional and not too busy.
-When it comes to choosing complementary woods in your home, it comes down to undertones and grains.
+When it comes to choosing wood stains that go together well in your home, it comes down to undertones and grains.

 1. Understand Your Wood’s Undertones